-One of the biggest mistakes I made when I was learning how to paddle board was I kept falling off because I was looking down at my feet the whole time.
+One of the biggest mistakes I made when learning how to paddle board was falling off because I was looking down at my feet the whole time.
 But, as soon as I figured out to keep my head up, it got much easier.

 The best way to find your balance is through practice.
-The more you paddle board, the easier it will become to find your center of gravity and stay balanced on the board.
+The more you paddle board, the easier it will become to find your center of gravity and stay balanced.

-If you want to go anywhere on a paddle board, you need to know how to paddle.
+If you want to go anywhere on a paddle board, you must know how to paddle.
 It’s essential to develop strong and efficient strokes.

 If you are into other watersports like kayaking, SUP paddles are a different beast.

-1) One thing you need to know is that most SUP paddles are not straight.
+1) You need to know that most SUP paddles are not straight.
 They are bent (offset) right where the shaft meets the blade.
 Many people are confused by the angle and don’t know how to use the paddle.

 Imagine the offset SUP paddle is a spoon.
 The back of the spoon should be facing you.
-If you have the blade facing the other way, the blade will tend to “flutter” as you are paddling.
+If the blade is facing the other way, the blade will tend to “flutter” as you paddle.

 When the blade flutters, your stroke is not as powerful or efficient as it should be.
 I don’t know about you, but I don’t have much extra energy to waste!